 I used to work (read a more detailed bio here) for one of the world’s largest professional services organisations; a company which recruits thousands of graduates each year and employs thousands more women at all levels.
-The vast majority of those women were not employed at the most senior levels of the company, in spite of the fact that the firm had been recruiting a 50/50 male/female mix of graduate talent for much of the last 20 years.
-This situation remained static and “business as usual” until, via a variety of channels, it arrived at the desk of the global chief executive.
+The vast majority of those women were not employed at the most senior levels of the company, in spite of the fact that the firm had been recruiting a 50/50 male/female mix of graduate talent for much of the last 30 years.
+This situation remained static and “business as usual” until, via a variety of channels, it arrived at the desk of the (then) global chief executive.

 To his enduring credit, he immediately recognised the imbalance and the continuing loss of female talent as being a huge global business issue and took immediate steps to remedy the situation.